5 elements of a B2B PR strategy

 At Abode Worldwide, we’re proud to have a team of expert content writers and strategists on hand to help you achieve your business goals.
 As specialists in our short-term rental, property technology and hotel technology sectors, our team specializes in creating engaging, topical SEO content to connect brands with their audience.

-5 tips for becoming a thought leader in Build to Rent / Multifamily tech
+5 tips for becoming a thought leader in Build to Rent / multifamily tech

 INSIGHT: B2B businesses and their leadership teams have understood the value of a thought leadership strategy for some time now.